Housing during IntroDUCKtion

 How much do SOSers make throughout the experience?

 SOSers are paid on an hourly basis at $11.10/hour.
 On average SOSers have made around $2,000 in past summers.
 There are opportunities to add more hours to the workload if an SOSer opts to do so.
-Additionally SOSers are compensated with housing and meals for a porition of the summer as well as a braggable amount of UO swag.
+Additionally SOSers are compensated with housing and meals for a portion of the summer.

 Can I be both an SOSer and a Resident Assistant (RA)?